sderev/toc-markdown/README.md

 * Supports headers of levels 2 to 3.
 * Provides clickable links leading to the corresponding sections within the document.
 * Preserves the structure and formatting of the Markdown file.
+* Guards against unsafe inputs: symlinks are rejected, files must live under the current working directory, and data is re-read before any write to prevent race conditions.

 ## Installation